israelMateos/qupath-extension-gncnn/install/INSTALL.md

 # GDCnn Installation

 > [!WARNING]
-> This extension **is developed for QuPath 0.5.0**, and has not been tested with other versions.
+> This extension **is developed for QuPath 0.5.0 or higher**, and has not been tested with other versions.
 >
-> This extension requires a CUDA-compatible GPU, and has been tested only with CUDA 11.1.
+> If having a NVIDIA GPU, the extension only supports CUDA 11.1.
+CPU is also supported.

-GDCnn was tested on Ubuntu 20.04 and 22.04.
+GDCnn was tested on Ubuntu 20.04 and 22.04, Windows 10 and macOS Big Sur 11.4.
 It requires Python 3.8 or 3.9 (not higher).

 **0.** Install Python 3.8 or 3.9 (not higher) on your system.